We aim to provide an accessible environment so that all our visitors can fully enjoy their time here.

-You can purchase/book advance tickets through SEE Tickets (including wheelchair and carer tickets) by clicking Buy Tickets (on our Tickets page) or by calling our SEE Tickets team on 0844 801 3664 (choosing option 2) who can also advise further on any accessibility considerations.
+You can purchase/book advance tickets through SEE Tickets by clicking Get Tickets, selecting an Adult/Family/Child Ticket and then selecting the Wheelchair add-on option or by calling our SEE Tickets team on 0844 801 3664 (choosing option 2) who can also advise further on any accessibility considerations.
 This line is available 24 hours except Christmas Day - calls cost up to 7p a minute plus network access charges.

 Additionally, you can contact the venue to discuss your accessibility considerations.
 You can do this by the following ways: – Phone.
 020 8433 3162 (between 10am and 5pm during opening days) – Email: email@example.com

 Please note that advance tickets cannot be purchased directly by contacting the venue.